josephlevy222/EditableText/README.md

 ## License

-RichTextEditor is available under the MIT license.
+EditableText is available under the MIT license.
 See the LICENSE file for more info.